alescrnjar/AminoX/README.md

 The input data is the organised in minibatches of length 100, corresponding to the minimum length of the sequences.
 Each minibatch correspond to a sequence where, in turn, each aminoacid is substituted with the character '?' to represent a missing aminoacid, and its target output will be the unmodified sequence.

+After training epochs, predictions are made over the test set.
+For each amino acid in this dataset, the whole list of aminoacids is shown, in decreasing order of prediction likelihood.
+A prediction matrix is also plotted, in order to show how aminoacids are correctly/incorrectly predicted.

 AminoX is adapted from Unit 6/7 of this NLP tutorial: https://learn.microsoft.com/en-us/training/modules/intro-natural-language-processing-pytorch/1-introduction

 # Required Libraries